geminiwayne/TapExercise/README.md

 ## Description

   This project is a simple tap exercise.
+This project assumes the system only return tap on and tap off from start stop to end stop.
+For example, user tap on at stop1 and tap off at stop3 and there is no data about stop2.

 ------
 ## Dependency